apache/airflow/docs/apache-airflow-providers-databricks/connections/databricks.rst

     * ``token``: Specify PAT to use.
 Consider to switch to specification of PAT in the Password field as it's more secure.

+    Following parameters are necessary if using Service Principal with Oauth token:

+    * ``service_principal_oauth``: Specify as 'true', and use Client ID and Client Secret as the Username and Password.

     Following parameters are necessary if using authentication with AAD token:

     * ``azure_tenant_id``: ID of the Azure Active Directory tenant